joemaddalone/egghead-flux-architecture/README.md

-In this lesson we'll organize our components by feature.
+In this lesson introduce routing into our application using react-router 1.0